Axl-91/lambda-api/README.md

 Serverless REST API built with **AWS Lambda**, **API Gateway**, **DynamoDB**, **S3** and **SQS**, using **Node.js + TypeScript** and **AWS SAM**.

-The entire application is developed and tested **locally** using Docker, SAM Local, DynamoDB Local and MinIO.
+The entire application is developed and tested locally using Docker, SAM Local, DynamoDB Local, MinIO and ElasticMQ.

 No AWS deployment is required.

 ## Architecture